Mashbrow/LOGIN-GRPC-API/README.md

 First clone this repo with `git clone https://github.com/Mashbrow/LOGIN-GRPC-API` To launch with docker-compose, get to the LOGIN-GRPC-API folder and type `docker-compose up` in your terminal.
 Then use the requests of the REST servicies.

-We hade some troubles to get docker working, if docker doesn't work you can still create a Virtual Env by using the following commands:

-(Make sure that Virtual Env is installed first)

-Then

-`python -m venv path/to/myenv`

-Activate it:

-On Linux, MAC OS `source myenv/bin/activate`

-On Windows `.\myenv\Scripts\activate`

-Once being done install the requirements:
-`python -m pip install -r requirements.txt`

 ### What was done so far

   - Green Practical Work done completely.